HenrikWarf/ca-output-01-customers/README.md

 ### At-Risk Customers

 This segment identifies customers who are showing signs of disengagement and are at a higher risk of churning.
 More details, including the specific criteria and BigQuery SQL query, can be found in the [At-Risk Customers](at_risk_customers.md) file.

+### RFM Customer Segmentation

+This analysis segments customers based on their Recency (how recently they purchased), Frequency (how often they purchase), and Monetary (how much they spend) values.
+More details, including the specific criteria and BigQuery SQL query, can be found in the [RFM Customer Segmentation](rfm_customer_segmentation.md) file.